earthly/earthly/docs/earthfile/earthfile.md

 The `COPY` command does not mark any saved images or artifacts of the referenced target for output, nor does it mark any push commands of the referenced target for pushing.
 For that, please use [`BUILD`](#build).

-The classical form of the `COPY` command differs from Dockerfiles in two cases:
+The classical form of the `COPY` command differs from Dockerfiles in three cases:

 * URL sources are not yet supported.
 * Absolute paths are not supported - sources in the current directory cannot be referenced with a leading `/`
+* The Earthly `COPY` is a classical `COPY --link`.
+It uses layer merging for the copy operations.

 {% hint style='info' %}
 ##### Note